-Based on past pattern, the distribution of grades will likely be 40% "A"s, 45% "B"s, 10% "C"s and 5% below "C".
-In accordance with University policy, plus/minus grading will apply to this course.
+Based on past pattern, the distribution of grades will likely be 40% "A / A-", 50% "B+ / B", 10% "B-, C+, C".

 Problem Sets:

 - 1. Approximately 15 problem sets will be disseminated and assigned throughout the semester. - 2.
 These questions are designed to: - (a) Provide students with problem-solving experience - (b) Constitute mini-case studies - (c) Enhance understanding of markets, financial instruments, and financial risk management - 3.
 As befits a professional school, students' responses to these problem sets should be neatly typed, clear and complete.
 Handwritten solutions will not be evaluated. - 4.
 Students may submit the responses to problem sets in groups of up to four students. - 5.
 Problem sets will be graded and returned to the students.
 If a graded problem set is not retrieved by the student (or on his/her behalf) when returned, the student may retrieve the problem set from the Teaching Assistant during the latter's office hours. - 6.
 Problem set grades will be confidentially reported in Blackboard (courses.utexas.edu).
 This will permit students to confirm they have received credit for submitted problem sets. - 7.
 Solutions to problem sets will be disseminated to the students as well as reviewed in class.